tl3ttarek/ecommerce/README.md

 # E-Commerce Frontend

-A modern e-commerce frontend built with React, Redux, and Bootstrap.
+A modern e-commerce frontend built with React.
 This project provides a complete shopping experience with features like product browsing, cart management, and checkout process.

 ## Features